Margaret Brown: Passenger on the Titanic

 Brown spent the first months of 1912 in Paris, visiting her daughter and as part of the John Jacob Astor IV party, until she received word from Denver that her eldest grandchild, Lawrence Palmer Brown Jr., was ill.
 She immediately booked passage on the first available liner leaving for New York, the RMS Titanic.
 Originally, her daughter Helen was supposed to accompany her, but Helen, who had studied at the Sorbonne in Paris, decided to take a side trip to London with friends.
-Brown boarded the Titanic as a first-class passenger on the evening of April 10, conveyed aboard the tender SS Nomadic at Cherbourg, France, and sailed for New York City that night.
+Brown boarded the Titanic as a first-class passenger on the evening of April 10, conveyed aboard the tender at Cherbourg, France, en route to New York City.

 The Titanic sank early on April 15, 1912, at around 2:20 a.m., after striking an iceberg at around 11:40 p.m. the previous night.
-Brown helped other people board the lifeboats but was finally persuaded to abandon ship in lifeboat No. 6.
-More than 1,500 aboard RMS Titanic perished; there were a total of 2,224 people on the ship.
-After her death in 1932, Brown was called "Molly Brown" and "The Unsinkable Mrs. Brown" by authors because she helped in the ship's evacuation, taking an oar herself in her lifeboat and urging the lifeboat crew to go back and save more passengers.
+Brown left the ship in lifeboat No. 6, the second boat to leave from the port side.
+Around 1,514 people aboard RMS Titanic perished; there were a total of 2,224 people on the ship.
+After her death in 1932, Brown was called "Molly Brown" and "The Unsinkable Mrs. Brown."
+Along with other women, she took an oar herself in her lifeboat and urged the lifeboat crew to go back and save more passengers.
 Her urgings were met with opposition from Quartermaster Robert Hichens, the crewman in charge of lifeboat 6.
 Hichens was fearful that if they were to go back, the lifeboat would either be pulled down due to suction, or those in the water would swamp the boat in an effort to get in.
-After several attempts to urge Hichens to turn back, Brown threatened to throw him overboard.
+As a result, Brown and the other passengers did not succeed in convincing him to return.